xxhh1112/zkp-1/README.md

 This program uses the Groth16 and Groth-Maller protocols, both of which are relatively new protocols only originating in 2016 and 2017.
 While these protocols have been given extensive peer review, their use comes with the standard cryptography disclaimers.
-This protocol is also only secure under KEA1.
-This library has not undergone audit and is provided strictly without warranty and only for non-commercial use.
+This protocol is also only secure under KEA1 and makes no security guarantees such as constant time implementation or side-channel attack resistance.
+This is provided strictly without warranty and only for non-commercial use.